 Climate Corps is an innovative fellowship program that trains talented and passionate graduate students and pairs them with companies and public institutions determined to meet their climate and energy goals.
 Climate Corps fellows spend a summer designing tools and recommendations to accomplish emission reduction goals by reducing energy consumption, procuring renewable energy, electrifying fleets, and engaging suppliers on emissions reduction strategies.
 Climate Corps is the go-to resource for meeting sustainability goals while also launching the careers of the climate leaders of tomorrow.

 Expanding Climate Corps to China

-Since piloting and localizing the Climate Corps program in China in 2014, we've helped many Chinese industries build capacity and identify energy saving opportunities.
-Our fellows’ work, from investigating the feasibility of renewable energy for local plants to analyzing sophisticated energy-saving solutions, has helped “host” companies reduce their energy costs, optimize energy use in the production process and better manage the environmental impacts of their supply chains.
+Since introducing the Climate Corps program to China in 2014, more than 120 fellows have helped nearly 40 Chinese companies build capacity and advance high-impact climate and energy projects.
+From investigating the feasibility of renewable energy for local plants to analyzing sophisticated energy-saving solutions and more, Climate Corps fellows have enabled “host” companies to reduce their climate and environmental impact while cutting costs within their own operations and supply chains.

-EDF piloted the Climate Corps China program in 2014 by placing six Chinese fellows from U.S. graduate schools to improve energy efficiency within multinational companies, including Walmart, Apple and McDonald’s.
-Today, Climate Corps China has placed 101 fellows from both U.S. and China-based universities into 25 multinational and 8 Chinese-owned companies, including Lenovo, BYD, and Meituan, to work on a broader range of energy and climate projects.
+EDF piloted the Climate Corps China program in 2014 by recruiting, training and placing six Chinese graduate students to improve energy efficiency within multinational companies in China including Walmart, Apple and McDonald’s.
+Today, Climate Corps China has placed more than 120 fellows from both U.S. and China-based universities with more than 40 domestic and multinational companies including BYD, Coca-Cola and Meituan, to work on a broad range of climate and energy projects.

 China fellows have uncovered tens of millions of dollars in energy cost savings and nearly half a million metric tons of annual CO2 reductions.